 This is a process that is carried out to prevent the artery from closing again.
 Such a complication is called restenosis.
 Studies have shown that stents have improved the results of angioplasty greatly.
 A small metal device in inserted into the occluded artery through a catheter.
 The procedure is nowadays performed with balloon angioplasty.
 Direct coronary stenting can also be done but it is not practised frequently because patients having heart problems often develop blood clots as a result of this procedure.

-Preparation for Angioplasty?
+How to prepare for Angioplasty?

 Angioplasty is a step by step process.
 There are quite a few preparations that are required to be done.